lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To find and replace text press :kbd:`Control+ H` or :menuselection:`Edit --> Find & Replace`.
 To have what text you want to be find in the document to be replaced in the :guilabel:`Find` field.
 To have the end result of what you after replacing in the :guilabel:`Replace` field.
 To find and select all occurances of the string in the :guilabel:`Find` field click the :guilabel:`Find All` button.
 To replace every occurance of the word of find press the :guilabel:`Replace All` button to change everything.

 To zoom for the entire page to be visible :menuselection:`View --> Zoom --> Entire Page`.
 To zoom so you can see the width of the page and everything is bigger :menuselection:`View --> Zoom ---> Page width`.
+To zoom to 100 percent zoom :menuselection:`View --> Zoom --> 100%`.

 To have a view of the document with no margins shown like on a webpage :menuselection:`View --> Web` or To get back to the original view :menuselection:`View --> Menu`.
 To toggle a vertical scrollbar :menuselection:`View --> Scrollbars --> Vertical Scroll bar`.
 To have a horizontal scrollbar :menuselection:`View --> Scrollbars --> Horizontal Scroll bar`.